dotnet/csharpstandard/standard/expressions.md

 **This subclause is informative.**

-[§11.4.7](expressions.md#1147-numeric-promotions) and its subclauses are a summary of the combined affect of:
+[§11.4.7](expressions.md#1147-numeric-promotions) and its subclauses are a summary of the combined effect of:

 - the rules for implicit numeric conversions ([§10.2.3](conversions.md#1023-implicit-numeric-conversions));
 - the rules for better conversion ([§11.6.4.6](expressions.md#11646-better-conversion-target)); and
 - the available arithmetic ([§11.9](expressions.md#119-arithmetic-operators)), relational ([§11.11](expressions.md#1111-relational-and-type-testing-operators)), and integral logical ([§11.12.2](expressions.md#11122-integer-logical-operators)) operators.